sinhrks/daskperiment/docs/source/quickstart.rst

    >>> s.visualize()

 Use `Experiment.set_parameters` method to set parameters for a trial.
-After setting parameters, `Parameter` variable and experiment result will be computable.
+After setting parameters, `Parameter` variable and experiment result can be computable.

 Parameters are recommended to be a scalar (or lightweight value) because these are stored as history (for example, passing filename as a parameter is preffered rather than passing `DataFrame`).